mrcavalcanti/mosaicoo/docs/sources/enterprise/license/activate-aws-marketplace-license/activate-license-on-instance-outside-aws.md

    AWS_REGION=us-east-1
    ```

-## Task 3: Configure Grafana Enterprise to validate its license with AWS
+## Task 3: Configure Mosaicoo Enterprise to validate its license with AWS

-In this task you configure Grafana Enterprise to validate the license with AWS instead of Grafana Labs.
+In this task you configure Mosaicoo Enterprise to validate the license with AWS instead of Mosaicoo Labs.

 Choose one of the following options to update the [license_validation_type]({{< relref "../../enterprise-configuration.md#license_validation_type" >}}) configuration to `aws`: